 SUPPORTING DREAM WIFE ON THEIR UK & EUROPEAN TOUR IN APRIL/MAY 2021

-In recent weeks Lucia & the Best Boys were announced as main support for Dream Wife on their 22-date UK and European tour in April-May 2021.
+Last week Lucia & the Best Boys performed the EP in its entirety for a filmed live session BBC Radio Scotland/ BBC Introducing – the first session recorded at the studio in over 6 months – and were also announced as main support for Dream Wife on their 22-date UK and European tour in April-May 2021.
 Full list of dates below:

 14/4 – Oxford – Bullingdon

 17/4 – Manchester – Academy 2

 18/4 – Glasgow – St Lukes

 20/4 – Norwich – Waterfront